GoogleContainerTools/kpt-functions-catalog/examples/upsert-resource-multiple/README.md

-# upsert-resource: Multiple Resources Example
+# upsert-resource: Upsert Resource Multiple Example

 In this example, we will see how to upsert multiple resources using `upsert-resource` function.